SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Results

 SpecCLIP’s cross-modal decoders also support spectral translation, that is, predicting the spectrum in one modality from a spectrum in another.
 These decoders operate directly on the projected embeddings (shared embeddings in the case of CLIP-split), using learned mappings between modalities.

-We find that, for the majority of the test dataset, the model performs well in both directions (LRS $\rightarrow$ XP and XP $\rightarrow$ LRS), indicating that it effectively learns the mapping between these two spectroscopic modalities.
+We find that for the majority of the test dataset, the model performs well in both directions (LRS $\rightarrow$ XP and XP $\rightarrow$ LRS), indicating that it effectively learns the mapping between these two spectroscopic modalities.
 Examples of such predictions are shown in Figure~\ref{fig:results_clip_cross_modality_search} as black curves.

 However, for a subset of sources—particularly in the LRS $\rightarrow$ XP direction—prediction quality deteriorates.
-Apart from the potential effect of extinction poorly-learned by the trained model, this discrepancy may suggest that the source does not follow the behavior of a typical single star.
+Apart from the potential effect of extinction, which may be poorly-captured by the trained model.
+This discrepancy may suggest that the source does not follow the behavior of a typical single star.
 For instance, it could be an unresolved binary or an otherwise anomalous object.
-These cases highlight an exciting future direction, using cross-modal prediction error as a basis for anomaly detection.
+These cases highlight an exciting future direction, using the cross-modal prediction error as a basis for anomaly detection.

 We leave a more systematic exploration of anomaly detection and rare-object identification to future work.